Speakers at the New IPM

 Dr Abu Imroz Ali

-Russell IPM, Email:
+Russell IPM, UK

 Dr Abu Imroz Ali is a formulation chemist and product development specialist at Russell IPM Ltd, with over 15 years’ experience in the research and commercialisation of pest control technologies.
 A Chartered Chemist and Member of the Royal Society of Chemistry (MRSC), his work focuses on environmentally sustainable vector management solutions, particularly for mosquito-borne diseases.
 Dr Ali leads the development of innovative larval control products that integrate physical and biochemical strategies.
 His recent work introduces a dual-intervention approach combining Silmax, a silicone-based larvicide that disrupts larval respiration, with Mosqinok 0.8P, a novel tablet-formulated insect growth regulator (IGR) based on novaluron.
 This synergistic method provides both immediate and long-term mosquito suppression—demonstrating >90% mortality in under 15 minutes and extended control lasting up to 18 weeks.
 His expertise spans formulation chemistry, regulatory compliance, and field deployment of vector control products.
 Dr Ali’s contributions support scalable, low-impact IPM solutions that address insecticide resistance and align with global public health and sustainability goals.